sethrock/AppointmentManager-1/DataVizPlan1.1.md

 # Data Visualization Plan v1.1
-## Comprehensive Reports Dashboard for Appointment Scheduling Platform
+## Comprehensive Analytics Dashboard for Appointment Scheduling Platform

 ---

 ## Executive Summary

-Based on the analysis of your current database schema and existing data (36 appointments with $110,049.98 total projected revenue), this plan outlines a comprehensive data visualization strategy for your `/reports` section.
+Based on the analysis of your current database schema and existing data (36 appointments with $110,049.98 total projected revenue), this plan outlines a comprehensive data visualization strategy for your `/analytics` section.
 The platform currently tracks rich appointment data including provider performance, marketing channels, geographic distribution, temporal patterns, and financial metrics.

 ---